bonetblai/weisfeiler-leman/README.md

 We currently only support graphs specified in ASP (clingo) programs.
 Future work includes supporting more graph formats.

-We provide two implementations, one in C++ and another in python.
-Both are basically equal: the accept the same options and arguments.
-The executable is called with the filename containing the directed colored graph.
-Options
+We provide three implementations, one in C++,  one in python, and another in clingo (ASP).
+The first two are basically
-are:
+equal: they accept the same options and arguments, and the executables are called with the filename containing the directed colored graph.
+The options are:

 * ```--disable-chosen-labels``` for not using the atoms ```choose()``` in the file that specifies which labels to take into account.
 With this option, all labels are considered.